 Will I Lose My Home When My Spouse Enters a Care Home?

-- Spouses and civil partners
+- Spouses and those in a civil partnership

 - Unmarried couples living together as married